 When the procedure

-through the loop, even though the view definition is changed
+SELECTreturns 1 each time through the loop, even though the view definition is changed within the loop.

 As of MySQL 5.1.21,

-is prohibited within stored routines, so this restriction does
+ALTER VIEWis prohibited within stored routines, so this restriction does not apply.

 With regard to view updatability, the overall goal for views is